-- Psychologically: we attach a moralistic value to that food and label is as bad, unhealthy.
+- Psychologically: we attach a moral value to that food and label it as bad, unhealthy.

-We then start to desire that food even more, because we tell ourselves we can’t have it … and when we do have it, we’re likely to feel guilt, and eat more than if we’d just allowed it in the first place!
-(4) (5)
+We then start to desire that food even more, because we tell ourselves we can’t have it.
+When we do have it, we’re likely to feel guilt and eat more () than if we’d just allowed it in the first place!

-A 2001 study showed that when people were forbidden sweets that were considered “novel”, the attraction to eat them was heightened compared to people who were allowed to eat the “novel” sweet (6).
-And this idea rings true for any food, not just high sugar foods.
-A study of kids showed that when they were restricted either sweets or fruit, both groups ate more of the restricted foods (including more fruit!) when they were given the opportunity, compared to a group of kids who weren’t restricted at all (7).
+A 2001 study showed that when people were forbidden sweets that were considered “novel”, the attraction to eat them was heightened compared to people who were allowed to eat the “novel” sweet.
+This idea rings true for any food, not just high sugar foods.
+In another study, children were divided into groups and told not to eat either sweets or fruit.
+Both groups ate more of the restricted foods (including more fruit!) when they were given the opportunity, compared to a group who wasn’t restricted at all (7).

 - If you’ve had a really long day or if you had a poor night’s sleep.

 - If you’ve done a lot of exercise or if you simply have too much going on.